Blue Lagoon

 When to get there

-The Blue Lagoon is open year round, and the busiest times are from May to September.
+The lagoon is open year-round, and the busiest times are from May to September.
 To avoid the biggest crowds and highest prices, visit outside the peak months of July and August.
 If you do go in summer, arrive in the early morning, late afternoon, or evening for a somewhat quieter experience.

 Show all